Signing-up for our intensive coding course is a big decision.

 From earning potential to the chances of finding a job, discover what people just like you want to know before they study at our Edinburgh and Glasgow campuses.

-If we’ve missed any, feel free to get in touch with our team – we also recently filmed a Facebook Live to answer your questions.
+If we’ve missed any, feel free to get in touch with our team – we also filmed a Facebook Live to answer your questions.

 1. Who is the course for?